 What is Alcohol Addiction?

-Alcohol addiction can cause individuals to drink to the point of experiencing complete memory loss of hours or days and can increase the likelihood of high-risk behaviors like drinking and driving, and acting out sexually.
+Alcohol addiction can cause individuals to drink to the point of experiencing complete memory loss and can increase the likelihood of high-risk behaviors, such as drinking, reckless driving, and acting out sexually.
 Long-term alcohol addiction can destroy emotions, relationships, and lives.

 Alcoholics often continue their addiction in order to maintain a state of false normality and to avoid the effects of withdrawal and pain in their lives.